Frequently asked questions

 NB: Any Note can be converted to a Useful link in this way, making it an ideal mechanism for any workflow management.

-Security rules for adding a new userTop
+What are the security rules for adding a new user?

 When adding a new user please observe the following security rules: